fpastorm/LSTM-Haptic-Fusion/README.md

 * **Output Matrix.** An output matrix is created with the probabilities obtained testing the neural network.
 * **Data visualization.** A visualization of the data previously loaded.
 Tactile data is respresented as 21 images and  kinesthetic as a 4x41 matrix.
-* **Accuracy and loss.** The loss and accuracy of the training  and validation set is represented among the epochs.
+* **Accuracy and loss.** The loss and accuracy of the training  and validation set is represented over the epochs.